-The people who actually live in such societies are able to read these stories, shake their heads in disgust, but still recognize that it represents only the extreme band of reality that ends up in the media.
+The people who actually live in such societies are able to read these stories, shake their heads in disgust, and still recognize that it represents only the extreme band of their reality.
 They still go through their daily lives, interacting with the 95% of people in any society who are simply normal.
 They have positive experiences with their friends and loved ones, which they cherish and wouldn’t give up for the world.
 They read and hear about the feel-good stories from their society, which fill them with a sense of optimism and hope.
-They enjoy the glowing positives of their society, which they take as a given, but the rest of the world either doesn’t realize, appreciate or value
+They enjoy the glowing positives of their society, which they take as a given, but the rest of the world either doesn’t realize, appreciate or value.

 But for someone who’s sitting on a couch ten thousand miles away, they don’t get any of these things.
 They are deprived of the day-to-day life experiences.
 They are deprived of the relationships that all humans form everywhere.
 They are deprived of the feel good stories that we all hear from friends and local news.
 They don’t see, appreciate or value all the great things which others would not trade the world for.
 All they hear about are the shocking, sensationalistic, and usually negative chatter about each society.
 It’s no surprise that they end up with a completely warped perception of reality.

-Even worse, many come to actually find themselves enjoying this warped perception.
-They start to find a certain joy in convincing themselves that theirs is the only “normal” way of life, and they are incredibly lucky to have been blessed with it.
+Even worse, many come to actually enjoy this warped perception.
+They find a certain joy in convincing themselves that theirs is the only “normal” way of life, and they are incredibly lucky to have been blessed with it.
 That others elsewhere are suffering through a life of savagery, misery or hedonistic decadence.
 They enjoy the zoo-like voyeurism of marveling at the most sensational aspects of other societies, while they themselves are secure in their own “normal” world.